 LAMP is a software bundle that consists of four components.
-Linux (L) is the core platform which the other components run on.
+Linux (L) is the core platform the other components run.
 Apache (A) is used to host web services.
 MySQL (M) is used for database management.
 PHP (P) is used for the back-end coding language.

 A server with Ubuntu 14.04 LTS with LAMP.
-If you do not have a server already, you can visit spin up a dependable server in under 30 seconds.
+If you do not have a server already, visit our VPS hosting page.

 Getting Started with Ubuntu 14.04 – LAMP

-First, we will want to sign into our cloud control panel here
+First, we want to sign in to our cloud control panel here.

 Once logged in, we will see our list of servers.
-To add an Ubuntu 14.04 LTS with LAMP already installed, we would click on “Add Server”
+To add an Ubuntu 14.04 LTS with LAMP already installed, we click on “Add Server.”

 You will be sent to a page to fill out the following:

 -Location: Select which Atlantic.Net Cloud Platform you want your server hosted on.
-For best overall best performance, select the location closes to you.
+For best overall best performance, select the location closest to you.

 1) In this tutorial, we chose USA-East-1.

--Operating System you would want to choose which will be “Ubuntu 14.04 LTS Server 64-bit – LAMP”
+-Operating System you would want to choose will be “Ubuntu 14.04 LTS Server 64-bit – LAMP.”

--Plan size of your choice.
+-Plan the size of your choice.
 This will depend on what you will be using the server for.
-You are able to scale up the server at anytime but unable to scale down.
-You are able to view more detail for each plan on our VPS pricing page.
+You can scale up the server at any time but cannot scale down.
+You can view more detail for each plan on our VPS hosting pricing page.

 1) In this tutorial, we clicked on the “Small” plan size

--If you would like to enable backups for your server then you would check the box beside “Enable Backups”.
+-If you would like to enable backups for your server, then you would check the box beside “Enable Backups.”
+Once enabled, you can restore your server to a previous date through the cloud control panel.
+You can enable/disable backups at any time as well.
 Daily backups cost 20% of your server’s monthly price (minimum $1).
-Once enabled, you are able to restore your server to a previous date through the cloud control panel.
-You are able to enable/disable backups at any time as well.

-After you have completed filling everything out, click on “Create Server”
+After completing filling everything out, click on “Create Server.”

 Once your server is provisioned, you will need to SSH into your server.
-You can navigate to here if you are not sure how to SSH into your server.
+You can navigate here if you are unsure how to SSH into your server.